 Supervised readings in health, human performance, and recreation.
-May be repeated once.
+May be repeated once

-5V75 Seminar in HHPR (Cross-listed as HED 5V75 and RLS 5V75) 1 to 3 sem. hrs.
+5V75 Seminar in HHPR (Cross-listed as HED 5V75 and RLS 5V75)

 5V90 Internship (Cross-listed as HED 5V90 and RLS 5V90) 1 to 6 sem. hrs.

 Full-time experience in an agency, corporation, or hospital for on the job training in a professional field.
 Minimum requirement -- 400 clock hours; and consent of advisor.